tjg23/SE317_Lab6/README.md

 ## Notes

-- The project assumes `BankServer.java` and `UtilityServer.java` are implemented to handle messages from `ATMApplication` and interact with `bank.db` and `utility.db` via JDBC.
 - The `Client` in `ATMApplication.java` uses TCP sockets to communicate with the Bank Server (port 8081).
 - Database triggers or server logic enforce rules (e.g., $5000 daily deposit limit, $500 daily withdrawal limit for checking, $100 daily transfer limit for savings, no overdraft).
-- For testing, capture screenshots of login, menus, operations (e.g., deposit, withdraw, bill payment), and error messages.
-- Sample database files and server implementations are not included; create them based on the assignment requirements.

 ## Contact